MHA amends FCRA rules, allows relatives living abroad to send up to Rs 10 lakh to Indians without restrictions | Law-Order

 Rule 6 deals with intimation of receiving foreign funds from relatives.

-It stated earlier that “any person receiving foreign contribution in excess of Rs 1 lakh or equivalent thereto in a financial year from any of his relatives shall inform the central government (details of funds) within 30 days from the receipt of such contribution”.
+It stated earlier that "any person receiving foreign contribution in excess of one lakh rupees or equivalent thereto in a financial year from any of his relatives shall inform the central government (details of funds) within 30 days from the receipt of such contribution".

 Similarly, making changes in rule 9, which deals with application of obtaining 'registration' or 'prior permission' under the FCRA to receive funds, the amended rules have given individuals and organisations or NGOs 45 days to inform the home ministry about bank account (s) that are to be used for utilisation of such funds.
 This time limit was 30 days earlier.